rmc-softdev/nextjs-ts-and-friends/README.md

 ## How to run it locally:

+Clone it and run yarn install.

-First, run the development server:
+Secondly, run the development server:

 ```bash
 npm run dev